 So, what’s a person to do?
 Bingo, mindfulness.
 You can’t force thoughts to stop or try to ignore them.
 They will still be there and they will be screaming louder and louder until you finally pay attention to them again.

-But, here are 5 ways you can use mindfulness to manage emotions at work:
+But, here are 5 ways you can use mindfulness in managing emotions at work:

 Managing Emotions at Work by Mindfully Expanding Your Awareness Beyond the Thing That is Enraging You

 Don’t just pay attention to what is bothering you.
 Pay attention to what the other person may be thinking that is making them say or do the thing that is bothering you.
 Ask yourself where it’s coming from, why they’re doing it, and what their intention is.
 Enraging you is almost never the reason.
 And if it is, then you just know you’re dealing with a very disturbed person and there is no point in putting too much value into what they’re saying or doing.

 Managing Emotions at Work with Mindfullness: Focus on What is Actually Happening Rather than your Mind’s Story About What is Happening

 When we get upset, we can’t stop thinking and we get completely absorbed and lost in our thoughts.
 It’s important to step back and observe what is happening clearly and soberly.

 Notice the actions of the others and notice your response.
 Simply by noticing more, we realize our response is usually an overreaction.
 We can see that anger and negative emotions are both not helpful nor pleasurable.

 Once we become consciously aware of our unconscious negative reactions, they lose their grip on us.
 This is because consciously we would never react in a way that doesn’t serve us.

-Manage Emotions at Work by Being Mindful of Your Desires for Things to be a Certain Way and Accept the Way They Actually Are
+Managing Emotions at Work with Mindfulness of Your Desires for Things to be a Certain Way and Accept the Way They Actually Are